aridjayarecipes/cutesrecipes.web.app/content/post/2403-easiest-way-to-prepare-ultimate-black-bean-and-corn-grilled-salsa.md

 1. Take 1 dash crushed red pepper

-Add tomatoes, bell pepper, and red onion for good measure, and you&#39;ll have a bowl of the best summer salsa we&#39;ve ever tasted. corn - Grilled sweet corn is my preference for this salsa recipe, but you can substitute frozen and thawed corn.
+Add tomatoes, bell pepper, and red onion for good measure, and you'll have a bowl of the best summer salsa we've ever tasted. corn - Grilled sweet corn is my preference for this salsa recipe, but you can substitute frozen and thawed corn.
 When I photographed this grilled corn and black bean salsa, I served it as a topping for pork fajita tacos.
 This steak dish has a ton of flavor!
 The flank steak is seasoned with cumin and garlic and grilled to perfection, then topped with a fresh black bean, corn and tomato salsa for a quick and.

 <!--inarticleads2-->